-If that is you, then every trip to your experimental set up, the engine dyno, the vehicle dyno, the test vehicle, etc., as much as it may be in line with your inclinations, becomes an impediment to progress.
+If this resonates, then every trip to your experimental set up – the engine dyno, the vehicle dyno, the test vehicle, etc., as much as it may be in line with your inclinations, becomes an impediment to progress.

-… that you only needed tools within arm’s reach.
+Imagine that you only needed the tools within arm’s reach.
 And that you could develop, debug, and validate sophisticated engine controls within the confines of your desk.
 Experimental validation is now a mere afterthought.
 What would it take to accomplish this?

 There are a handful of commercial engine models that match some of these criteria, but there is only one that matches all of them.

 The widespread mean-value models, which treat the engine as a continuous pump, lack the features to emulate important nonlinear effects, e.g., effects that influence operational stability around idle speed.
 They are also poor at predicting the effect of changing engine geometry parameters.
 The same is true for any type of purely regression-based models.

 Wave propagation models are widely used to support engine design.
 However, due to the need for iterative numerical integration, they simulate far too slowly to be useful for interactive engine control design.
 Real-time or faster simulation is a crucial aspect of efficiently debugging new control algorithms under various engine operating scenarios.